fpetkovski/thanos/docs/components/receive.md

                                  In any case, the lockfiles will be deleted on next startup.
       --tsdb.path="./data"       Data directory of TSDB.
+      --tsdb.prune-interval=2h   Run prune operation every specified interval.
+                                 This operation removes TSDB that are not active.
       --tsdb.retention=15d       How long to retain raw samples on local storage.
 0d - disables the retention
                                  policy (i.e. infinite retention).